Skip to content

 Stacked snapshots

-When you create multiple snapshots for the same volume within a short period of time, the following actions occur:
+Stacked snapshots occur when you create multiple snapshots for the same volume in a short time.

-To resolve this issue, avoid creating snapshots when snapshot creation for a volume is in progress.
+To resolve this issue, don't create new snapshots when snapshot creation is in progress.
+Then, wait for current snapshots to complete before you create new ones.

 Related information